 In addition, seafarers working on board come from varying parts of the world, including the Philippines, India, Bangladesh, China, and elsewhere in Asia, as well as Bulgaria, Croatia, and other European nations.
 United as one, they work day and night to ensure the safety in navigation and cargo operations of our fleet.

 “K” LINE has established a dedicated consultation service for sexual harassment, power harassment, and mental issues.
 How to use such services has been communicated on the corporate portal site, with contact details for the consultation desk.
-The Company has set up a system in which it can quickly solve problems while giving the maximum consideration to privacy of persons who want to have consultation, for example, by placing a female consultant as well, working with an industrial physician, etc. In fiscal 2017, we held seminars for executives and employees on the subject of preventing harassments.
-The attendance rates are shown below.
+The Company has set up a system in which it can quickly solve problems while giving the maximum consideration to privacy of persons who want to have consultation, for example, by placing a female consultant as well, working with an industrial physician, etc. In addition, we hold seminars for executives and employees on the subject of preventing harassments.

 In accordance with the United Kingdom’s Modern Slavery Act 2015 legislation, our Group companies in UK have published “Modern Slavery Act Transparency Statement” as follows.